To Break Impasse, Move Beyond Concerns about Fairness in Negotiation

 Discover how to improve your dispute resolution skills in this free report, Dispute Resolution: Working Together Toward Conflict Resolution on the Job and at Home, from Harvard Law School.

-As we’ll see, the fairness standards we cite to support our positions can prolong impasse.
-Moving toward an interest-based approach can facilitate more creative negotiations.
+As this case illustrates, the fairness standards we invoke to justify our positions can unintentionally prolong impasse.
+Shifting toward an interest-based approach, by contrast, can open the door to more creative and productive negotiations.

 Moving Beyond Impasse

-Second, negotiators can resolve disputes on the basis of power, typically by imposing costs on the other party or threatening to do so.
-Labor unions, for example, sometimes try to harness their power by threatening to strike.
+Second, negotiators can resolve disputes through power, typically by imposing costs or threatening to do so.
+Labor unions, for example, may attempt to strengthen their position by threatening a strike.

-Citigroup negotiators argued that the market-share argument was the proper standard to apply in the negotiations, while the government negotiators viewed culpability to be the fairest standard.
-Not surprisingly, Citigroup’s fairness standard supported a low settlement, and the DOJ’s supported a much higher one.
+Citigroup negotiators argued that market share was the appropriate benchmark for assessing penalties, while government negotiators viewed culpability as the fairest standard.
+Unsurprisingly, Citigroup’s standard supported a relatively low settlement, while the DOJ’s justified a far higher one.

-Asserting your rights and exercising your power can be valid negotiating strategies.
-But, when possible, Ury, Brett, and Goldberg encourage us to focus on reconciling interests.
-Interest-based negotiators are more satisfied with their outcomes than those who focus on asserting their rights or power, and they also tend to incur lower costs and fewer subsequent disputes.
-Yet in negotiation, most of us assert our rights and power more often than is necessary.
+Asserting rights and exercising power can be legitimate negotiation strategies.
+But when circumstances allow, Ury, Brett, and Goldberg urge negotiators to focus on reconciling interests.
+Research suggests that interest-based negotiators tend to be more satisfied with their outcomes, incur lower costs, and face fewer future disputes than those who rely primarily on rights or power.
+Yet in practice, most of us default to asserting rights and power more often than necessary.

 From Concerns about Fairness in Negotiation to Interests

-To see how to avoid arguing over rights and fairness in negotiation, consider how the Citigroup negotiation unfolded.
-After the bank upped its offer slightly from $700 million to $1 billion, it learned through news reports that the DOJ was planning to take it to court.
-The threat—a power play that could have settled the fairness question—inspired Citigroup to move beyond its market-share argument.
+To see how negotiators can move beyond arguments over rights and fairness, consider how the Citigroup talks ultimately unfolded.
+After the bank increased its offer from $700 million to $1 billion, it learned through media reports that the DOJ was preparing to take the case to court.
+That looming lawsuit—a power move that could have definitively resolved the fairness question—prompted Citigroup to reconsider its reliance on the market-share argument.

-Citigroup also expressed a desire to avoid future encounters with government negotiators.
-In return for higher penalties, the DOJ agreed not to pursue cases related to Citigroup’s pre-2008 sale of collateralized debt obligations.
+Citigroup, for its part, expressed a strong desire to avoid future confrontations with government regulators.
+In exchange for accepting higher penalties, the DOJ agreed not to pursue additional cases related to Citigroup’s pre-2008 sale of collateralized debt obligations.

-A deal emerged thanks to “a simple feat of accounting,” according to the Times: Citigroup agreed to shift a portion of the settlement from state attorneys general to the DOJ.
-This prevented the bank from claiming a tax deduction on the settlement, a concession the DOJ highly valued.
+A deal ultimately emerged through what the Times described as “a simple feat of accounting.”
+Citigroup agreed to shift a portion of the settlement from state attorneys general to the DOJ, a move that prevented the bank from claiming a tax deduction on that amount—an outcome the DOJ valued highly.

-Through creative negotiating, the two sides reached a mutually beneficial agreement.
-Citigroup agreed to pay a $4 billion cash penalty; $2.5 billion to finance rental housing, mortgage modifications, and other consumer relief; and $500 million to state attorneys general and the Federal Deposit Insurance Corporation.
+Through this combination of power, rights, and interest-based bargaining, the parties reached a mutually beneficial agreement.
+Citigroup agreed to pay $4 billion in cash penalties, $2.5 billion to support rental housing, mortgage modifications, and other consumer relief, and $500 million to state attorneys general and the Federal Deposit Insurance Corporation.

 Do you have advice on dealing with concerns about fairness in negotiation?